Where to start

-As well as deciding the “normal” arrangements for the children, separated parents will have to consider how to deal with special occasions like birthdays and Christmas, school holidays and holidays abroad.
-They will have to deal with parenting decisions such as bed time, diet, activities for the children, what school they should go to and medical treatment.
-Making these decisions in the aftermath of a personal relationship breakdown can be very difficult.
+As well as deciding routine arrangements for the children, separated parents will have to consider how to deal with special occasions like birthdays and Christmas, school holidays and holidays abroad.
+It is ideal if the parents can also agree on decisions such as bed time, diet and activities for the children.

 If things have been done and said that resulted in one or both parents experiencing negative emotions, it can be very hard to think objectively.

 Mediation provides a safe space to have these discussions.
 The mediator can interpret and reframe what each person is saying to maximise the chances that the other person will clearly understand what has been said.

 This is important because quite often people who are in dispute do not hear or understand each other.
 While this does not guarantee agreement, it is an essential first step!

 Having a written plan helps parents focus on what is in the best interests of their child.

 The mediator will guide you through the practical issues to be worked out, and can let you know what options other parents in your situation have tried.
 Together you will assess the strengths and weaknesses of those options.

 Making a decision now, means that each time an event arises, you and your ex-partner do not have to “re-invent the wheel”; you’ll have a framework in place that you can build upon as your children grow older and more independent.

 When couples separate they are often faced with having to somehow afford to run two homes from the same, or less, income than they had previously.
 Usually this is very difficult and in some cases not possible at all.